ushareng/GeminiPro_ResumeParser/Firebase/README.md

 3. **Parse Resume**: Click on the "Submit" button to parse the selected resume.
 4. **Get the Result**:  Get the resume evaluation.

+## A big shoutout to [Anubhav Singh](https://www.linkedin.com/in/xprilion/) who helped us with his expertise to complete this firebase functions resume parser.
+Do checkout the repository -> https://github.com/xprilion/cloud-functions-file-forwarding-api

 ## Demo
 https://www.loom.com/share/e942a3879038415dae62f707fb074dce?sid=a8d8c42f-e42f-419c-89e9-3c8ec2df8ce1